ZESCO United F.C.: History and records

 ZESCO United was founded in 1974.
 They became the first Zambian club to qualify for the CAF Champions League group stage in 2009.
 ZESCO United are one of only 3 Zambian clubs including Nkana and Green Buffaloes who hold an all time unbeaten home record against non Zambian opposition.
 ZESCO United also became the first Zambian Club in the 21st century to play against European opposition when they played against Zenit Saint Petersburg in Abu Dhabi in 2008.

 They reached their first ever semi finals of the CAF African Champions League after a 2–2 draw away to Egyptian league champions Al Ahly in Matchday 5 of the 2016 CAF Champions' League quarter final group stage.

 They extended their all time unbeaten home record against non Zambian teams to 26 games on Saturday, 17 September 2016, after a 2–1 home win against South African league champions Mamelodi Sundowns in the CAF Champions League.

-The club also created history by being the first Zambian club to sign Asian players, with Kosuke Nakamachi from Japan.
+The club became the first Zambian club to sign an Asian player, Kosuke Nakamachi from Japan.

+In April 2026, the club was suspended from the Zambian Premier League for taking its grievance on being disqualified from the ABSA Cup to a public court of law.